Skip to main content

 _default:

-When a request matches an undefined object, _default filters apply.
-When a request matches a named object, filters merge — the named object’s filters take precedence on conflicts, and _default fills in the rest.
+When a request matches an undefined object, _default controls apply.
+When a request matches a named object, only that named object’s controls apply.

 Control Blocks